 Why should you buy this: You’re on a strict budget, but you still want a powerful phone

 Who’s it for: Bargain buyers who want a steady Android phone

-Motorola’s Moto G series has been widely popular thanks to its sub-$200 prices.
-The new G4 is the first to makes its debut after the Lenovo acquisition, and while it’s a little pricier, it certainly can’t be left off this list.
+Motorola’s Moto G series has been widely popular thanks to its sub-$300 prices.
+The G5S Plus is a new entry, and while it’s a little pricier than the still-great Moto G5 Plus, it certainly can’t be left off this list.

 Should you buy now or wait?

 This is a decent time to purchase a smartphone.
 Every major smartphone manufacturer has released their flagship phone of 2017, but we’re about to see new phones launch at Mobile World Congress at the end of February.
 If you can, we recommend waiting until the show to see what interests you.
 These phones announced at the show will likely start launching in March or April.
 If anything, you’ll see deals for 2017 phones as these newer devices are announced.